-- SMOLLETT'S Adventures of Peregrine Pickle.
+SMOLLETT'S Adventures of Peregrine Pickle.
 With Bibliography and Cruikshank's Illustrations.
 2 vols.
 3s.
+6d. each.

-6d. each. - The Expedition of Humphry Clinker.
+- The Expedition of Humphry Clinker.
 With Bibliography and Cruikshank's Illustrations.
 3s.
+6d.

-6d. - SMYTH'S (Professor) Lectures on Modern History.
+SMYTH'S (Professor) Lectures on Modern History.
 2 vols.
 3s.
+6d. each.

-6d. each. - SOCRATES (surnamed 'Scholasticus').
-The Ecclesiastical History of (A.D.
-305-445).
+SOCRATES (surnamed 'Scholasticus').
+The Ecclesiastical History of (305-445).
 Translated from the Greek.
+5s.

-5s. - SOPHOCLES, The Tragedies of.
+SOPHOCLES, The Tragedies of.
 A New Prose Translation, with Memoir, Notes, &c., by E. P. Coleridge, M.A.
+5s.

-5s. - SOUTHEY'S Life of Nelson.
+SOUTHEY'S Life of Nelson.
 With Portraits, Plans, and upwards of 50 Engravings on Steel and Wood.
+5s.

-5s. - Life of Wesley, and the Rise and Progress of Methodism.
-5s. - SOZOMEN'S Ecolesiastical History.
+- Life of Wesley, and the Rise and Progress of Methodism.
+5s. - Robert Southey.
+The Story of his Life written in his Letters.
+Edited by John Dennis.
+3s.
+6d.

+SOZOMEN'S Ecclesiastical History.
 Translated from the Greek.
-Together with the ECCLESIASTICAL HISTORY OF PHILOSTORGIUS, as epitomised by Photius.
+Together with the Ecclesiastical History of Philostorgius, as epitomised by Photius.
 Translated by Rev. E. Walford, M.A.
+5s.

-5s. - SPINOZA'S Chief Works.
+SPINOZA'S Chief Works.
 Translated, with Introduction, by R.H.M.
 Elwes.
 2 vols.
+5s. each.

-5s. each. - STANLEY'S Classified Synopsis of the Principal Painters of the Dutch and Flemish Schools.
+STANLEY'S Classified Synopsis of the Principal Painters of the Dutch and Flemish Schools.
 By George Stanley.
+5s.

-5s. - STAUNTON'S Chess Player's Handbook.
-5:.
+STAUNTON'S Chess-Player's Handbook.
+5s.

-- STAUNTON'S Chess Praxis.
+STAUNTON'S Chess Praxis.
 A Supplement to the Chess-player's Handbook.
+5s.

-5s. - Chess-player's Companion.
+- Chess-player's Companion.
 Comprising a Treatise on Odds, Collection of Match Games, and a Selection of Original Problems.
+5s.

-5s. - STÖCKHARDT'S Experimental Chemistry.
+STÖCKHARDT'S Experimental Chemistry.
 Edited by C. W. Heaton, F.C.S.
+5s.

-5s. - STOWE (Mrs. H. B.) Uncle Tom's Cabin.
+STOWE (Mrs. H. B.) Uncle Tom's Cabin.
 Illustrated.
 3s.
+6d.

-6d. - STRABO'S Geography.
+STRABO'S Geography.
 Translated by W. Falconer, M.A., and H. C. Hamilton.
 3 vols.
+5s. each.

-5s. each. - STRICKLAND'S (Agnes) Lives of the Queens of England, from the Norman Conquest.
+STRICKLAND'S (Agnes) Lives of the Queens of England, from the Norman Conquest.
 Revised Edition.
 With 6 Portraits.
 6 vols.
+5s. each.

-5s. each. - Life of Mary Queen of Scots.
+- Life of Mary Queen of Scots.
 2 vols.
 5s. each. - Lives of the Tudor and Stuart Princesses.
+With Portraits, 5s.

-With Portraits.
-55. - STUART and REVETT'S Antiquities of Athens, and other Monuments of Greece.
+STUART and REVETT'S Antiquities of Athens, and other Monuments of Greece.
 With 71 Plates engraved on Steel, and numerous Woodcut Capitals.
+5s.

-52. - SUETONIUS' Lives of the Twelve Cæsars and Lives of the Grammarians.
+SUETONIUS' Lives of the Twelve Cæsars and Lives of the Grammarians.
 Thomson's translation, revised by T. Forester.
+5s.

-5s. - SWIFT'S Prose Works.
+SWIFT'S Prose Works.
 Edited by Temple Scott.
 With a Biographical Introduction by the Right Hon.
 W. E. H. Lecky, M.P.
 With Portraits and Facsimiles.
 12 vols.
+5s. each.

-5s. each. - I.-A Tale of a Tub, The Battle of the Books, and other early works.
+I.-A Tale of a Tub, The Battle of the Books, and other early works.
 Edited by Temple Scott.
 With a Biographical Introduction by W. E. H. Lecky.

-SWIFT'S PROSE WORKS (continued).